ZeeSpire/zss-afk-site/_posts/en/2023-02-12-everything-about-matera-italy.markdown

 After 100 meters more you'll arrive at Chiesa di Santa Lucia alle Malve.

 ### 14. Chiesa di Santa Lucia alle Malve
-[Santa Lucia alle Malve](https://www.isassidimatera.com/cosa-vedere/chiese-rupestri/santa-lucia-alle-malve/){:target="_blank"}, dedicated initially to Sant'Agata, is the first female monastic settlement of the Benedictine Order, dating back to the 8th century.
+Santa Lucia alle Malve, dedicated initially to Sant'Agata, is the first female monastic settlement of the Benedictine Order, dating back to the 8th century.
 It stands out among the others in the Matera area, due to the presence of numerous frescoes, still well preserved today, and an architectural layout of exquisite workmanship.
 Because it has undergone numerous changes and renovations over the centuries, today we can admire the frescoes from the 17th century.

 The steps next to the church will lead you to the roof where there's a necropolis with rock tombs.
 When we were there, there were no signs or information boards.
 We only noticed the tombs because we had previously read about them on the Internet.
 Probably if you opt for a guided tour of the city you will find out more information.